Vote by Tuesday, November 4th!

 Business and Economic Development

-Continuing the progress that Bloomfield has made in the last ten years with a new Master Plan will ensure that we maximize the use of town-owned property while preserving and protecting our open and green spaces.
-Mayor Mundell is committed to finalizing the plan during the first six months of 2025 and will be seeking community input all along the way.
+Continuing the progress that Bloomfield has made in the last ten years, Mayor Mundell introduced a new Master Plan, ensuring that we maximize the use of town-owned property while preserving and protecting our open and green spaces.
+Mayor Mundell is now committed to implementing the plan's recommendations, working closely with professionals to ensure we do it right, every step of the way.
 We will also continue the progress we have made in making Bloomfield more sustainable, by investing in green technologies that will save taxpayers money and reduce our impact on the environment.

 Facility Improvements